Liverpool City Council

 What we did

-We proposed testing with 6 testers for the first round and 3 testers for the second round, all testers representing Liverpool City Council’s target audience – a mix of socio-economic backgrounds and sex living in the Liverpool area.
+Initially, we established who we would test the site with.
+We proposed testing with 6 testers for the first round and 3 testers for the second round, all testers representing Liverpool City Council’s target audience – a mix of socio-economic backgrounds and sexes living in the Liverpool area.

-In order to ensure buy-in to the research outcomes, we recommended that key staff from the client observed users on the site to gain a shared understanding of the issues.
-By following this with a facilitated discussion, it allowed the observers to identify the key issues and agree actions in a single day.
+A key part of our approach is to ensure organisational buy-in to the research outcomes.
+To achieve this, key staff from the client observed users on the site to gain a shared understanding of the issues.
+We then facilitated a discussion between all those present to develop a shared understanding of the key issues and what changes needed to be made to rectify these.

-Following the first round of testing, in a discussion led by Web Usability, the client discussed the outcomes and agreed improvements to the prototype.
-These changes were made and the new site was launched.
-Four months later, a second round of user testing was conducted, and again Web Usability facilitated a discussion after the testing to agree issues and actions.
+Once these changes were implemented, the new site was launched.
+Four months later, a second round of user testing was conducted, and again we facilitated a discussion after the testing to agree issues and actions.

 The site has proven very successful, with online issue reporting increasing by 400% accompanied by a significant reduction in telephone call levels.